mehdi-touil/SocialMediaWebsite-Clone/README.md

 - React_bootstrap
 -We used functional components of react using states.
 ## Live Demo
-Here is the live demo: https://mehdi-touil.github.io/shoppingcart/](https://mehdi-touil.github.io/SocialMediaWebsite-Clone/
+Here is the live demo: [Click Here](https://mehdi-touil.github.io/SocialMediaWebsite-Clone/)

 ### How It Works:
 ## 1-Sign In Using Google Account